-Steps to File a Wrongful Death Lawsuit in Jacksonville
+Steps to File a Wrongful Death Lawsuit

 Courts hear wrongful death lawsuits as civil cases.
 If you are eligible to file for wrongful death, you will first need to file documents to commence the lawsuit.
 You can expect to file a complaint or petition against the defendant.
 This document will contain notice that you are suing the defendant, as well as grounds for the case.
 Along with the complaint or petition, you will also file a summons specifying in which court the lawsuit will occur.

 Following the initial filings, you will also need to complete service of process.
 This legal procedure is where you provide all relevant documents to the defendants.
 Once you have submitted all the proper forms, your case will likely head into settlement negotiations and, if necessary, court proceedings.

 If the case also involves criminal matters, then you will still need to file a second, civil case to receive compensation.
 A criminal case will only focus on determining the events for the sake of administering imprisonment, fines, and other criminal penalties.
 However, not all wrongful death cases involve criminal matters.